A Night to Remember (Mad Men): Reception

-This episode had a total of 1.87 million viewers, which is a slight decline from 2.1 million the first episode of season two had.
+This episode had a total of 1.87 million viewers, which is a slight decline from 2.1 million rating of the first episode of the season.

-Alan Sepinwall was a fan of how Christina Hendricks (Joan) was so perfect in the moment where Harry unwittingly delivered the news to Joan that Danny was taking over and Joan needed to fill him in on what she’d been doing.
-Noel Murray, writing for The A.V.
-Club in 2008, praised the episode for containing moments that were concise, funny, and character defining.
-Examples are when Betty smashed the wobbly chair from the dining room and when Peggy was pretending to be her own secretary.
-Dan Owen, from Dan’s Media Digest, wrote about how suitable the title of the episode was since it was the night that Betty confronts Don about his affairs, making it a real turning point in the series.
-The Chicago Tribune compliments how January Jones (Betty) has grown as an actress from the amount of intense work she had to do in this episode and how her performance was restrained, nuanced, and detailed.
+Alan Sepinwall praised Hendricks's performance in the episode, while Noel Murray, writing for The A.V.
+Club in 2008, praised the episode for containing moments that were concise, funny, and character defining, such as those involving Betty and Peggy.
+Dan Owen, from Dan's Media Digest, wrote about how the episode marked a turning point in the series, while the Chicago Tribune complimented Jones' performance as "restrained, nuanced, and detailed".